-As a community impact university, the University of Suffolk is supporting its community in anyway it can during the current coronavirus outbreak.
+As a community impact university, the University of Suffolk is supporting its community in any way it can during the current coronavirus outbreak.

 - Many of the staff in the School of Health and Sports Sciences remain registered health care professionals and several have undertaken refresher training so they can go back into practice to support colleagues in the NHS.
-Read more about this here.
+Read more.

 - The University has also given its supplies of Personal Protective Equipment (PPE) from its clinical skills labs to the NHS.

 - A new app to support communities during the Coronavirus outbreak has been launched, with the help of the University.
 The TRIBE Volunteer app is being rolled out by the ‘Home, But Not Alone’ service.
-Find out more about it here
+Find out more.

 - Universities UK have launched a campaign on social media, #WeAreTogether, to highlight how Universities are using their specialists, expertise and facilities to support the NHS and the wider community.
 The campaign is also providing the opportunity for universities to give thanks to key workers.
 We’ll be taking part in the campaign and sharing how we are helping to make a difference.
 Registered nurses Vice-Chancellor, Professor Helen Langton and Dean of the School of Health and Sports Sciences, Paul Driscoll-Evans have recorded messages along with our Chancellor, Dr Helen Pankhurst, and honorary graduate, comedian and former nurse Jo Brand.
-Follow #WeAreTogether on social media to find out more or click here.
+Follow #WeAreTogether on social media, or find out more here.